JefMari/awesome-wysiwyg-editors/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
+- Make sure your contribution is useful and relevant before submitting.
-- And this as well
-- And don't forget to check this

-Thank you for your suggestions!
+- Always search for previous suggestions before making a new one, as yours may produce duplicate.
+- Check your spelling and grammar.
+- Links must be pointing directly to the repository, no tracking links allowed.
+This list is not for advertising purposes.
+- Non-repository link can be acceptable ONLY if the contribution is a non open source.

 ## Updating your PR